nhs-ciao/ciao-design/README.md

 Explain the concept of a CIP.
 Define the key architectural principles CIPs implement and explain why.
 These will include:
 * Interface Contracts – standard public interface definitions.
 * Dependency Injection – just through configuration e.g. say a CIP needs to persist data to a message queue; then the location and name of that message queue would be a configuration item that is loaded at run time.
+* Configuration Management - managing the configuration for CIPs
 * Monitoring and management – being able to see what the CIP is doing (has done) and provide some external control over at least its lifecycle, but possibly its internal behaviour.
 Done through interface contracts.
 * Diagnostics – essentially being able to ask a CIP to self-test itself.
 Done through interface contracts.